GhostAssa/SPREAD-NEWS/README.md

 ## Educational Value

-SPREAD-NEWS serves not only as a platform but also as an educational resource, showcasing best practices in web development, from semantic HTML to performance optimization techniques.
+SPREAD serves not only as a platform but also as an educational resource, showcasing best practices in web development, from semantic HTML to performance optimization techniques.

 ## Future Roadmap Phases